Research Interests: Health literacy; health technology; cardiovascular prevention and rehabilitation

 Joined Walden: Became a Walden student in 2011; GA in the Academic Skills Center, 2012; Contributing faculty, 2016

-About Patrick: I am a Contributing Faculty in the College of Health Professions, School of Health Sciences, and is currently pursuing a MS in Information Technology – Software Engineering at Walden.
+About Patrick: I am a Contributing Faculty in the College of Health Sciences and Public Policy, School of Health Sciences, and is currently pursuing a MS in Information Technology – Software Engineering at Walden.
 I also am the Program Director for Connected Heart Health and the AHA Inside initiative for the American Heart Association’s new Center of Excellence for Health Technology and Innovation.
 His role includes the development of science-based care plans for cardiovascular health, and a research agenda for health technology and innovation.
 I live in Leander, Texas with my wife.
 My 3 kids are grown and out of the house.

 Guest editor of Special Issue on Digital Health Literacy, International Journal of Cardiology https://www.sciencedirect.com/journal/international-journal-of-cardiology/special-issue/10H35LMBMF7